ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the 'scope' parameter in the Authorization Request includes scope entries whose "Toid" specifies a complex pattern (see {{scope-format}}), then all such scope entries MUST adhere to the same pattern semantics.
 Also, in the 'scope' claim of the Access Token issued by the AS, that semantics MUST be used for all the scope entries that specify a complex pattern.

-Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}} for the 'scope' claim of the Access Token.
+Furthermore, the AS MAY use the extended format of scope defined in {{Section 7 of RFC9594}} for the 'scope' claim of the Access Token.
 In such a case, the AS MUST use the CBOR tag with tag number TAG_NUMBER, associated with the CoAP Content-Format CF_ID for the media type application/aif+cbor registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 Note to RFC Editor: In the previous paragraph, please replace "TAG_NUMBER" with the CBOR tag number computed as TN(ct) in {{Section 4.3 of RFC9277}}, where ct is the ID assigned to the CoAP Content-Format CF_ID registered in {{Section 16.9 of I-D.ietf-ace-key-groupcomm-oscore}}.
 Then, please replace "CF_ID" with the ID assigned to that CoAP Content-Format.
 Finally, please delete this paragraph.